G-Code Programming

 G2 X10 Y0 I5 J0 Q45

-Cutter Radius Compensation G-codes
+Cutter Radius Compensation G-Codes

 Cutter radius compensation compensates for the size of a cutting tool by causing the controller to maintain a constant offset that is perpendicular to the programmed path in a two-dimensional plane.
 You can use this feature to compensate for the radius of a cutting tool or the width of a laser.
 Use the G40, G41, G42, G43, and G44 modal and non-modal G-code commands to configure cutter radius compensation.
 For more information, refer to Cutter Radius Compensation.

-Cutter Offset Compensation G-codes
+Cutter Offset Compensation G-Codes

 Cutter offset compensation compensates for the offset of a cutting tool by causing the controller to maintain a constant offset that is perpendicular to the programmed path in a three-dimensional plane.
 You can use this feature to compensate for the x-offsets, y-offsets, and cutter length of a cutting tool.
 Use the G44, G143, G144, and G149 modal and non-modal G-codes to configure cutter offset compensation.
 For more information, refer to Cutter Offset Compensation.